 There are several factors in determining how much your cat should eat.
 A kitten will eat more frequently but smaller meals.
 A pregnant or lactating cat will need to eat more than an adult cat.
 A young and active cat will consume more than a sedentary cat.
 Therefore there are no hard and fast rules.

 I generally let my cats gauge how much food to feed them.
-They are given half a can of cat food twice a day, and biscuits to free feed on.
-Their weight is regularly monitored and adjusted if necessary.
+They are fed half a can of cat food twice a day, with biscuits to free feed on.